 Posted by Michelle Young, Will Writing & Estate Planning Expert

 Having a Will that represents your last wishes ensures that you have a say in the way your finances, possessions and property is dealt with after your passing.
-The most important thing with any Will is that it is personal to you, that no one has influenced your decision making and that it reflects your own feelings.
+The most important thing with any Will is that it is personal to you, that no one has influenced your decisions and that it reflects your own feelings.

 In 1928, a charitable person’s Will requested that an anonymous donation of £500,000 be made to the British Government.
 The request asked that the money is put aside and only touched when it could pay off the British national debt.
 While the money left in this generous donor’s Will has now risen in value to over £350 million, it’s still nowhere near enough to cover the national debt so remains untouched to this day!